andre-a-alves/qiskit-sample-test-answers/11ty/_src/questions/Question-08.md

     qc.initialize(v1,0)
     qc.initialize(v2,1)

-This code fragment places the circuit into the constant state of $|10\rangle$ by initiailizeing the first qubit as 0 and the second qubit as 1.
+This code fragment places the circuit into the constant state of $|10angle$ by initiailizeing the first qubit as 0 and the second qubit as 1.

 #### Let's take a closer look: